retrhelo/retrhelo.github.io/content/posts/InitialPost.md

 At present, I am persuing my bachelor degree at Huazhong University of Science and Technology (aka.
 HUST), and I've received the offer for further graduate study, from HUST, too.
-I can expect to do a lot of writting during my future graduate study.
+I expect to do a lot of writting during my future graduate study.
 It's better that I prepare for it in advance.

 In the end, no matter who you are and how you get to my website, I hope my articles can do some help for your problems, or at least be useful.
 Hope you a nice day!